Metro Public Health Department officials are now scheduling appointments for anyone 16 years old and older. For more information, click here.

 Metro Nashville has developed a Roadmap for Reopening Nashville to guide the city’s residents and businesses through each phase of reopening.

 For an explanation of metrics, please reference our Status of Key Metrics.

-On Thursday, October 1, Nashville began Phase Three.
+Nashville is in Phase Three.
 For more information about Phase Three, visit our Phase Three Guidance and Resources page.

 For full data on COVID-19 in Davidson County, please visit Metro’s COVID-19 Dashboard.

 If you would like to submit a request or a report a Phase Three Violation:

 The COVID-19 pandemic has been a time of unprecedented challenge for all Nashvillians.
 But our community is stronger than the coronavirus, and we will see the other side of this crisis together.

 As part of Nashville’s coordinated COVID-19 response, Metro Government and our partners have created this website to serve as a resource for residents who are seeking information about COVID-19, how to obtain direct assistance during this time, and details about our phased economic reopening plan.

 The Roadmap for Reopening Nashville was created in cooperation with public health officials, business leaders, and community leaders to ensure that our community takes a measured approach in safely getting Nashvillians back to work.
 Our framework to restart Nashville’s economy is rooted in data, not dates, and involves four distinct phases with clear metrics for returning all of Davidson County to business as usual in stages, as well as built-in triggers to revert to earlier phases to protect public health as necessary.

 While the onset of the coronavirus pandemic has been swift, learning how to live and work with the coronavirus will take time and effort as a community.
 We plan to proceed carefully to ensure we do not create a surge in COVID-19 cases that will reverse our hard-earned progress.